Action Learning Inspiration

 With Charles Duhigg

-In a multi-year study within Google on the success of teams, psychological safety came out on top!
+In a multi-year study within Google on the success of teams, psychological safety came out on top with a bullet!

 What is the influence of friends and foes in a team?
 Or of introverts and extroverts on your team?